AllanOricil/salesforce-schema-builder-js/README.md

 # salesforce-schema-builder-js

+My idea was to replace that old salesforce schema builder, that seems to have been built in the 90s, with something more beautiful and modern.
+I built the whole canvas-js framework, this library and the application to build schemas.

+This library was created to draw Salesforce Database Schemas.
+You can check a demo I built in the links below:

+![Screenshot 2021-05-15 at 12 03 28](https://user-images.githubusercontent.com/55927613/118358184-975a2300-b575-11eb-9e0f-03c3266c4e5c.png)

 > [!IMPORTANT]
 > the demo is broken in Brave.
 It works fine in Firefox and Safari.

-This library was created to draw Salesforce Database Schemas.
-You can check a demo I built in the links below:

-![Screenshot 2021-05-15 at 12 03 28](https://user-images.githubusercontent.com/55927613/118358184-975a2300-b575-11eb-9e0f-03c3266c4e5c.png)

 Demo showing the lib only: https://xenodochial-neumann-747c68.netlify.app/